asset management case study

 Without a doubt, the project was hugely successful.
 The correct observations were collected and aligned to the right location, manual data input was streamlined to “enter once only” in the form, and output was immediate and to all necessary parties irrespective of location.

-Using the QR code initiated form to collect field observations gained universal acceptance with all parties, especially the operators.
 The avoidance of the need to record observations on paper and then transfer them to a manual input spreadsheet was enthusiastically embraced.

-There is now a strong desire operationally to incorporate QR code initiated forms on Smart Phones as a replacement for paper-based manual logbook observations and many other manual processes.
+There is now a strong desire operationally to incorporate QR code-initiated forms on smartphones as a replacement for paper-based manual logbook observations and many other manual processes.